 WHAT IS THE TRANSFORMATIONAL LEADERSHIP PROGRAMME?

-The Transformational Leadership Programme is designed to improve public health outcomes and reduce health inequality in Lambeth and Southwark, by focusing on breaking the link between race and poor health outcomes.
+The Transformational Leadership Programme is designed to improve public health and wellbeing in Lambeth and Southwark, by focusing on breaking the link between race and poor health outcomes.
 In Lambeth and Southwark, people from Black communities experience significantly worse health outcomes than other groups*, an injustice that demands determined, energetic action.

 This programme will offer two strands of leadership development: one for individuals, one for organisations